-- Inhaled adrenaline – This works within 30 minutes but the effect does not last longer than two hours.
+1. Inhaled adrenaline.
+This works within 30 minutes, but the effect does not last longer than two hours.

-- Corticosteroid tablets (dissolved in water before giving them to the child) – This is effective within 6 hours and works for 12 hours, but not 24 hours after the dose is given.
+2. Corticosteroid tablets (dissolved in water before giving them to the child).
+This is effective within 6 hours and works for 12 hours, but not 24 hours after the dose is given.

 Medicines for croup on prescription

-Unfortunately, doctors cannot prescribe inhaled adrenaline for home use.
-It is only available via inhalation machines and is not available for home use for the treatment of croup.
-If your child has really severe asthma, then a doctor can prescribe adrenaline via a nebulizer.
+Unfortunately, doctors can’t prescribe inhaled adrenaline for home use.
+It is only available via inhalation machines aka nebulizer (brands include Ailos or Albatross).
+If your child has really severe asthma, then a doctor can prescribe adrenaline via nebulizer.

 Corticosteroid tablets can be prescribed, but should not be given to children who have only had the occasional, or mild croup attacks.
-These are strong drugs that should not be taken unnecessarily or overdosed.
-However, if your child has repeated attacks, check with a doctor whether you can get corticosteroid tablets to have at home.
-Corticosteroids decreases the length of coughing attacks.
+These are potent drugs that should not be taken unnecessarily or overdosed.
+However, if your child has repeated attacks, check with a doctor if you can get corticosteroid tablets to have at home.
+In case of an attack, corticosteroid treatment decreases the length of episodes.

-Cough medicines (such as Robitussin, Benylin and Lepheton) do not help against croup.
+Cough medicines, such as Mollipect, Cocillana and Lepheton, do not help against croup.